ex4sperans/maggot/README.md

 Main issues **maggot** (at least partially) solves:

-* Removes the need of meditations on what is a proper name for the experiment.
+* Removes the need for meditations on what is a proper name for the experiment.
 Say you are a machine learning researcher/engineer and you want to train a convolutional neural network with a particular set of parameters, say, 50 convolutional layers, dropout 0.5 and relu activations.
 You might want to create a separate directory for this experiment to store some checkpoints and summaries there.
 If you do not expect to have a lot of different models you can simply go off with something like "convnet50layers" or "convnet50relu".
-But if the number of experiments grows, you clearly need some more reliable and automated solution. **maggot** offers such a solution, so any experiment you run will have a name derived from the parameters of your model.
-For the mentioned model it would be "50-relu-0.5".
+But if the number of experiments grows, you need a more reliable and automated solution. **maggot** offers such a solution - any experiment you run will have a name derived from the configuration parameters of your model.
+For the aforementioned model it would be "50-relu-0.5".
+You still can use a custom experiment name if you want to.
 * Assists reproducibility.
-Ever experienced situation when results you got a month ago with an "old" model are no longer reproducible?
-Even if you are using git, you probably have used some command line arguments that are now lost somewhere in the bash history... **maggot** stores all command line parameters in a file and duplicates the stdout to an another file.
-Additionaly, it saves exact git commit hash so you can easily checkout to it later and run the same code with the same parameters.
+Ever experienced a situation when results you got a month ago with an "old" model are no longer reproducible?
+Even if you are using git, you probably had used some command-line arguments that are now lost somewhere in the bash history... **maggot** stores all command line parameters, saves full stdout, and much more.
 * Restoring a model is now really painless!
 Since **maggot** saves all the parameters you used to run the experiment, all you need to restore a model is to provide a path to a saved experiment.

-Let's consider a toy example and train an SVM on Iris dataset.
+Let's consider a toy example and train an SVM on the Iris dataset.

-First, import required packages and define command line arguments:
+First, import required packages and define command-line arguments:

 ``` python